aYudizzle/PSE/README.md

-PenguinStorageExplorer is an Storage Administration App targeting Android and Desktop.
+PenguinStorageExplorer is an Storage Administration App targeting Android and Desktop, while using Kotlin Multiplatform and Compose Multiplatform.